wasmite/wasabi/README.md

 ## Usage

-μEVM is self contained in one single header file and can be used either in header only mode or in implementation mode.
+μEVM is self contained in one single header file and can be used either in header only mode (by default) or in implementation mode (is activated by requires the preprocessor macro `UEVM_IMPLEMENTATION`), e.g.:

-The header only mode is used by default and does not contain the actual implementation, which requires to define the preprocessor macro `UEVM_IMPLEMENTATION` before `#include`ing this file, e.g.:

 ```c
 #define UEVM_IMPLEMENTATION